 The course builds up on fundamental ideas and methods learned in level I and level 2 archaeology courses through the in-depth study of Caribbean Archaeology since the first human settlement of the region.
 Students will learn how archaeology data inform, and have been informed by, historical and contemporary interpretations of Caribbean peoples through the assessment of significant archaeological findings related to the regions indigenous, African, Asian and European inhabitants.
 Though content is organized more or less chronologically, several key themes will be traced throughout the course, including: theoretical approaches to the construction of chronologies, migration and colonialism; the ways in which archaeological data address issues of identity and cultures change; the relationship between written and archaeological sources; and issues of intra and inter-island variation as these relate to recurring tensions between unity and fragmentation.
-These themes resonate among contemporary the past.
+These themes resonate among contemporary Caribbean peoples and demonstrate how archaeology offers a unique perspective toward the past.